Cold comfort: A winter storm that hit the Triad was bad, but could've been worse

 Winston-Salem.
 Reidsville.
 The counties of Durham, Johnston and Chatham.
 They all were impacted in various ways.

 Which brings us to Guilford County.
-We weren't prepared for this — at least not emotionally.
-Santa Claus is coming to town.
+We weren’t prepared for this — at least not emotionally.
+After all, Santa Claus is coming to town.

 Besides, anyone who’s been here through just one winter should know, by now, what to expect when any kind of weather event, even a light dusting, passes through.